ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/querying/basics.markdown

 Following changes occured in 4.0 and need to be considered when migration is done.

+## Namespaces

+The following namespaces are no longer valid and have to be removed:

+- Raven.Client.Linq
+- Raven.Json.Linq

 ## Paging

 There is no longer a default page size send from the client API (128 by default) and maxium page size that to which server will cut the results (1024 by default).